 Stakeholder Management Plan

 Describes how stakeholders will be involved in the project.
 It may include their needs, concerns, limitations and the ability to influence the project, contact information, role, and other specific information.
-Usually contains only stakeholders with a high interest in the project.
+It usually contains only stakeholders with a high interest in the project.

 Human Resources Management Plan